Everything You Need to Know About Sunscreen

 So what's really the deal with sunscreen?

 One day we read it helps us, and the next day we're told it's harmful!
 How do we know?
-We're told the sun damages our skin and increases our risk for cancer.
+We're told the sun damages our skin and increases our risk of cancer.
 But wait!
 Aren't we also told we need to soak up the sun to get our vitamin D?
 There are so many conflicting reports on sunscreen, especially when it comes to how it affects our health!

-For years, dermatologists have been stressing the importance of using sunscreen as a way to protect from damage done by the sun, including: skin cancer, sun spots, wrinkles, and other signs of premature aging.
+For years, dermatologists have been stressing the importance of using sunscreen as a way to protect our skin from damage done by the sun, including: skin cancer, sun spots, wrinkles, and other signs of premature aging.
 There is no question that the sun's rays can be extremely dangerous to our health!

 But what we're now learning, is that the same sunscreen being used to protect us from harm could have ingredients that can be absorbed into our skin and into our bloodstreams, and can also contribute to a whole host of health issues, including hormone disruption and inflammation.